One of the quickest ways to cook butternut squash is in the microwave. It makes cutting, peeling and dicing the raw squash a thing of the past.

 The cooking time is dependent on the size of the squash.
 For the 3 pound squash that I used, it was 12 minutes.
 I did start checking it at 10 minutes and then continued to cook it checking at 1-minute intervals.
 When the paring knife sunk easily into the flesh, I knew it was done.

 Make sure that you let the squash cool before you handle it.
 You can slice it lengthwise, remove the seeds, and scoop out the flesh.
-Or peel the whole squash with a vegetable peeler or paring knife, cut it lengthwise, remove the seeds, and dice it up and use it in a salad like this one that has orzo and blue cheese which I adore.
+Or peel the whole squash with a vegetable peeler or paring knife, cut it lengthwise, remove the seeds, and dice it up and use it in a fall Butternut Squash Casserole like this one.
 Or, you can mash the cooked butternut squash up with butter, cream, and pumpkin spice like this.
 So seriously delicious!

 One of the quickest ways to cook butternut squash is in the microwave.
 It makes cutting, peeling, and dicing the raw squash a thing of the past.